pnp/blog/content/post/how-to-send-adaptive-cards-with-cli-microsoft-365.md

 In response you will be asked to open a web browser and login with a code.
-If you are using Visual Studio Code, you can click on the link, please copy the code upfront.
+If you are using Visual Studio Code, you can select  the link, please copy the code upfront.

 {{< image alt="login.png" src="images/blog/how-to-send-adaptive-cards-with-cli-microsoft-365/login.png" >}}

 After you pasted the code,

-* click **Next**
+* select **Next**
 * pick an account out of the list of accounts

 You will be seeing this message and can close this browser tab- we